danielefdf/nene/README.md

     - ALL     # all points of the plane
     - RANDOM  # random selected points from the plane

-- initialization.py: functions for different types of initialization (weights and biases)
+- initialization.py: functions for different types of initialization (for weights and biases)

-    - weights
-        - ZERO    # initialization with zero
-        - RANDOM  # random gaussian distribution
-    - biases
     - ZERO      # initialization with zero
     - RANDOM    # random gaussian distribution
     - CONSTANT  # constant initialization

 - regularization.py: functions for different types of regularization